joBr99/nspanel-lovelace-ui/README.md

 1. Make sure to use the [tasmota32-nspanel.bin](https://github.com/tasmota/install/raw/main/firmware/unofficial/tasmota32-nspanel.bin) Tasmota build.
 2. Make sure to use HTTP and **not HTTPS**

-### My flashing doesn't start at all

-Try to send the FlashNextion command a second time.

-### My flashing got interrupted and the loading bar does not longer change.

-Reboot Tasmota and try to flash it a second time.

 ### Waiting for content - This is taking longer than usual on the screen

 Please check your MQTT Topics in your apps.yaml and your mqtt configuration on tasmota.